The following “Terms and Conditions” are applicable to the incentive and must be satisfied by the Buyer:

 Discounts are subject to review and may change without notice.

 The Buyer acknowledges the Seller and its Agents are not responsible for any exchange or other assignable liability regarding this offer.
-The offer excludes resale lots, lots not listed for sale on The Orchard NQ Stage 1 and Stage 8 Estate Pricelist.
+The offer excludes resale lots, lots not listed for sale on The Orchard NQ Stage 2B, Stage 3 and Stage 8 Estate Pricelist.

 Elementsnq Pty Ltd reserves the right to vary the terms and conditions of the offer in its absolute discretion.